As a website owner, is there anything more terrifying than the thought of seeing all of your work altered or entirely wiped out by a nefarious hacker?

 Securing your site and learning how to protect against hackers is a big part of keeping your site healthy and safe in the long run!
 Don’t procrastinate taking these important steps.

 Don’t worry about getting tripped up in the process.
-HostGator has world-class support available around the clock!
-Our customer support specialists are available 24/7/365 via email ticket, chat, or phone.
+Try our HostGator support articles or contact one of our customer support specialists that are available 24/7/365 via chat or phone.
 We can help you get secure!

 Kristen Hicks is an Austin-based freelance content writer and lifelong learner with an ongoing curiosity to learn new things.
 She uses that curiosity, combined with her experience as a freelance business owner, to write about subjects valuable to small business owners on the HostGator blog.
 You can find her on Twitter at @atxcopywriter.